xayanide/event-handler-loader/README.md

     exportType: "named",
     // Default value: eventHandler (Case-sensitive!)
     // Options: non-empty string or "*"
-    // Setting the preferredExportName: "*" with
+    // Setting preferredExportName: "*" with
     // exportType: named will make the module import all named exports from a module that
     // follows the event handler structure regardless of how they're named.
-    // Preferred export name to look for inside a module
+    // Preferred export name to look for inside a module.
+    // Setting exportType: "default" will ignore this option as "default"
     preferredNamedExport: "myCustomEventHandler",
     // Default value: []
-    // Prepended (first) extra arguments passed to event handlers
+    // Prepended (first) extra arguments passed to event handlers' listener callbacks
     listenerPrependedArgs: ["IAmAvailableAsAParameterToAllEmittedEvents"],
     // Default value: { name: "name", isOnce: "isOnce", isPrepend: "isPrepend", execute: "execute" }
     // Preferred key names to look for within the exported object